DHTMLX/docs-todolist/docs/api/methods/checktask_method.md

 	api: list.api,
 });

-list.checkTask({
+// mark the specified task as completed list.checkTask({
     id: "1.1.1",
-    manual: true // mark the specified task as completed in the "manual" mode });
+    manual: true  // 'true' - ignores the value of the "behavior" attribute of the "selectable" parameter of the "taskShape" property
+});
 ~~~